Cold starts

 | Long-running jobs (video, audio) | No | A 4s startup on a 5-minute job is under 1.5% overhead. |

-| Webhook receiver with SLA | Yes | Dedicated, or serverless with min_replicas: 1 and a warm-up cron. |
+| Latency-sensitive webhook receiver | Yes | Dedicated, or serverless with one active worker held warm and a warm-up cron as a safety net. |

 Log the time between job submission and the first byte of response in your APIPod handler.
 Compare it against your warm-request P95 to see the actual cold-start delta for your image and weight size.